ASingleCabbage/COMP112Proxy/README.md

 # COMP112 Project by Daniel ~~and Matt~~ #

  Compile with make, and run with ./proxy_multiple [port num].
 Alternatively, run ./run.sh so that the proxy restarts after unexpected crashes (which hopefully should be almost nonexistent).
  Due to the -march=native optimization flag, the executable has to be made on the target machine.
+The proxy links to some COMP 40 libraries (mainly Seq.h and Table.h), so it's only compilable on one of the Tufts CS servers. (comp112-01 was giving me issues, but comp112-02 works just fine).

  Proxy supports multiple connections, along with SSL inspection.
 TLS traffic are decrypted at the proxy, and all incoming (to client) responses are re-encrypted and signed with the proxy's key.